wmasehlele/gspeech/README.md

 # gspeech
-Translate audio files into text using google speech api.
+Convert audio files to text using google speech api.